QwikDev/qwik/packages/qwik/src/core/readme.md

 Register a listener on the current component's host element.

 Used to programmatically add event listeners.
 Useful from custom `use*` methods, which do not have access to the JSX.
-Otherwise it's adding a JSX listener in the `<Host>` is a better idea.
+Otherwise, it's adding a JSX listener in the `<Host>` is a better idea.

 @see `useOn`, `useOnWindow`, `useOnDocument`.